Jaymon/stockton/README.md

 ### Why the name Stockton?

-I'm a fan of 1990's Utah Jazz references, so here are some animated gifs...
+I'm a fan of 1990's Utah Jazz references, here are some animated gifs to illustrate Stockton assisting the Mailman...

 ![](https://github.com/Jaymon/stockton/blob/master/images/stockton-to-malone-3.gif)